-In performances and installations she is preoccupied with remembrance and oblivion.
+In performances and installations, she is preoccupied with remembrance and oblivion.
 Earth and water recall the lasting and the fleeting.
-There is a concern with drifting between the cultures of Asia and Europe as also with a farewell to childhood.
+There is a concern with drifting between the cultures of Asia and Europe, as well as with a farewell to childhood.

 In 1999 she created the installation Dreaming Time: From the framework of a house, whose roof and walls were made partly of crossed chopsticks, a bid to escape was made by an army of shoes, all of which were tied with red threads to the middle of the house and hence kept within a certain radius, yet not a single shoe pointed inwards.
 The worst of it was that every shoe had lost its partner and had to make its way in the world alone.